ilyasbelfar/ShopMeex/database/Readme.txt

-if you commmit to change to database please explain here to your partners //
+if you commmit to change to database please explain here to your partners and include the date //